HarshKapadia2/talks/git_internals/agenda.md

 - Show and explain the contents of Blob, Commit and Tree Objects.
 - Through an example, create a Directed Acyclic graph to show how Git connects these three objects together to manage different versions of files.
 - Showcase how efficient Git is
   - At handling different versions of files and renaming of files.
   - In storing versions of huge files.

 #### Details

-- Inroduce Git Objects.
+- Introduce Git Objects.
 - In the dir A repo, add a file to show changes.
   - Get into the `objects` dir and then show the contents of the added `blob` file.
 - Add content to the added file.